 Office for Equal Opportunity Programs

-Staff in the Office for Equal Opportunity Programs are trained professionals ready to discuss any incident or concern regarding equal opportunity, racial or sexual harassment, race, religion, sex, age, national origin, disability, sexual orientation, or gender identity and expression.
+Staff in the Office of Institutional Equity and Access are trained professionals ready to discuss any incident or concern regarding equal opportunity, racial or sexual harassment, race, religion, sex, age, national origin, disability, sexual orientation, or gender identity and expression.
 Members of the office can explain your options for handling an incident and help you navigate informal and formal options for reporting and resolving an act of discrimination.

-You may contact Valarie Stanley in the Office for Equal Opportunity for more information.
+You may contact Valarie Stanley in the Office of Institutional Equity and Access for more information.

 SHARE Center staff are trained mental health professionals who can help students and other members of the Yale community deal with concerns related to sexual misconduct.
 SHARE Center staff can talk with you over the phone or in person at any time of day or night.
 Consultations are confidential and can also be made anonymously if you wish.
 SHARE Center counselors can help you process your experiences, navigate options for filing complaints or charges, and ensure that you receive care and support.